Tired of letting your work day run away with you? Or do you want to get more done in less time?

 What eats up your time the most everyday?
 Usually it’s the small admin tasks, like trying to set up appointment times for calls, managing multiple events or remembering to follow up with clients.

-Cutting down on the overwhelm that is your email inbox is the biggest complaint amongst business owners (myself included!).
+Cutting down on the overwhelm that is your email inbox is the biggest complaint among business owners (myself included!).

 This also works for a potential client wants to setup a call or if a journalist wants an interview.
 I send them a custom link to my Calendly scheduler and they find a time/day that they prefer.